ninbura/windows/README.md

 	- check for updates again
 	- If you have more updates and pc requests restarting again, do so.
 	- repeat until windows states that everything is up-to-date
-6. ### update windows terminal
+6. ### update microsoft store apps
-	- open the microsoft store & search for windows terminal
+	- open the microsoft store
-	- click the windows terminal listing & wait a few seconds
+	- click the "library" button in the bottom right corner of the window
+ 	- select "get updates" in the top right hand corner of the window
+	- select "update all" just left of the "get updates" button
-	- click the update button & wait for the update to complete
+ 	- wait for all microsoft store applications to update before proceeding to step 7
-		- if update button doesn't appear within 30 seconds it's already up-to-date
 7. ### install powershell 7 & git
 	- open windows terminal
 	- run the following commands